Mediocre250/CTMR/README.md

 The code for CTRR model (Cross-Task Region Reinforcement for Long Tail Next POI Recommendation)。<br>
 Please unzip the data.zip file before running the code.

+## Training
+For model training , use the command 'python train.py'.

 ## Requirements
 |Package         |   Version|
 ------------------ |-----------|